WenZamora/TP_SSDD_App10/README.md

 ## Overview

-This application enables users to create groups, track shared expenses, automatically split costs, and view detailed balance settlements.
-The system uses a simplified expense model where all group expenses are split equally among all members, eliminating complexity while maintaining full functionality for most use cases.
+This application enables users to create groups, track shared expenses with multi-currency support, automatically split costs, and view detailed balance settlements.
+Each group operates with its own base currency, and expenses can be entered in any supported currency with automatic conversion.
+All group expenses are split equally among all members, providing simplicity while maintaining full functionality for most use cases.

 ### Key Features

 - **User Management**: Registration and authentication with persistent user profiles
 - **Personal Contact Lists**: Each user manages their own contacts
-- **Group Management**: Create groups with multiple members from contacts
+- **Group Management**: Create groups with currency selection from 10 supported currencies
-- **Expense Tracking**: Record expenses with automatic equal splitting
+- **Multi-Currency Expenses**: Enter expenses in any currency with automatic conversion
+- **Real-Time Exchange Rates**: Integration with exchangerate.host API with 1-hour caching
+- **Aggregated Balances**: View your total balance per currency across all groups
 - **Balance Calculation**: Real-time balance computation with settlement suggestions
-- **Currency Conversion**: Integration with exchangerate.host API (foundation laid for future use)
 - **Statistics & Charts**: Visual expense analytics using Recharts
 - **Persistent Storage**: JSON-based database with atomic write operations